 The CBA at Article 20.8 allows faculty to substitute for colleagues for periods of short duration on a voluntary basis, and this practice is often used when the absence entails only a limited number of classes and involves modest amounts of preparation for the faculty member doing the substituting.
 The CBA requires prior approval of the program chair for such arrangements.

-2. Substitutes for Short Duration (20 or fewer days)
+2. Substitutes for Short Duration (Normally 20 or fewer days)

 Because the University currently receives no separate allocation to pay for substitutes, funds for this purpose are normally drawn from part-time faculty funds in the Program in which the substitute is hired.
-For substitutions of short duration (the CBA refers to 20 or fewer days), faculty are to be compensated at the hourly rate on the current salary schedule for class code 2356.
+For substitutions of short duration (the CBA refers to normally 20 or fewer days), faculty are to be compensated at the hourly rate on the current salary schedule for class code 2356.

 3. Substitutes for Longer Duration (Normally More than 20 Days)

 For periods in excess of 20 days, the CBA states that compensation is to be in the form of a workload reduction, given as soon as is practicable (e.g., a faculty member who substituted for a colleague for most of the semester in a 3-unit class might be given a 3-unit reduction in workload the following semester in the same academic year).
 This must done in consultation with the affected Faculty member and memorialized in writing by both the faculty member and the Dean.
 In the event the substitute is not returning, compensation would be required at the time of separation.
 Article 12.29(d) of Unit 3 (Faculty) Collective Bargaining Agreement (CBA) provides additional information regarding workload reduction for temporary faculty assigned work in excess of 15 wtu.

-When it is not known at the time of appointment whether or not a regular faculty member will be returning or when the faculty member is returning from his/her absence and the duration is within a 20 days, the replacement should initially be hired as a substitute.
-If the appointment goes on for more than twenty days, a regular lecturer appointment must be made for the substitute employee.
+When it is not known at the time of appointment whether or not a regular faculty member will be returning or when the faculty member is returning from his/her absence and the duration is within a 20 days, the replacement may initially be hired as a substitute and paid at the appropriate Lecture rate of pay under job code 2356.